University Studies – 18 Unit Emphasis | SC Program: AA.1514

 Units 3

 This course traces the cultural, racial, economic, literary, and political history of Mexican Americans, in the general context of U.S. History.
 It covers the scope of Mexican American history from the pre-Columbian era to today, analyzing the role Mexican Americans have played in the United States and the changes that role has undergone.
 Critical, analytical written work is the primary means of evaluation.
-HIST 35 and ETHS 35 are cross-listed courses.
-Students may enroll in one course for credit, but not both.
 This course may be offered in a distance education format.

 Apply Now